Does Cold Weather Make You Pee More?

 Wearing discreet incontinence products, such as bladder pads and protective underwear, will protect you from leaks.
 These supplies are helpful during winter activities that require wearing warm layers since it can be challenging to take everything off to make it to the bathroom in time.

-If you’re diagnosed with a type of UI, such as OAB, you may be able to get your products covered 100% by your insurance plan!
+If you're diagnosed with a type of UI, such as OAB, you may be able to get your products 100% covered by your insurance plan!
+That way, you won’t have to worry about wet clothes or leaks in the winter.
+Aeroflow Urology is an excellent resource for getting free incontinence supplies delivered straight to your door without leaving your home in cold temperatures.

 3. Stay warm!

-To prevent cold diuresis from occurring while outdoors, keep your body warm.
+To prevent cold-induced diuresis from occurring while outdoors, keep your body warm.
 Bundle up in warm layers (down coats, hats, snow pants, gloves, scarves, etc.).
 If you’re outdoors for long periods, take breaks inside to bring your body temperature up, hydrate, and use the bathroom to avoid accidents.

-4. Keep a bladdery diary.
+4. Keep a bladder diary.

 5. Listen to your body!